Citadel of Ghazni: Structure

-Standing at 150 feet (45 meters) high, the Citadel encapsulates the palace of the ruler as well as the core of the city of Ghazni.
-The brick structure consists of a sprawled, multi-layer fortress with a militaristic boundary to defend itself against potential foreign invaders.
-The brick is most likely derived from Indian spolia.
-There were four gates of entry attached to the many markets within.
+The main palace stands at 150 feet (45 meters) high and encircled by a fortification.
+The Citadel encapsulates the palace of the ruler as well as the core of the city of Ghazni.
+The brick structure consists of a sprawled, multi-layer fortress with a defensive brick border to defend itself against potential foreign invaders.
+The brick is most likely derived from Indian spolia due to the Ghaznavid's military campaigns and consistent trade with India.
+There were four gates of entry that connected to the many markets within.

-Over time, the architecture has become increasingly disrepaired due to damaging natural events such as heavy rain and lack of repair funds from the government.

-Culture

-Built in order to defend the city of Ghazni from threats of invaders such as the Ghurid Empire, which started a century prior and its expansion deemed a great threat to the power and land the Ghaznavids attained.
-There was also a great emphasis on education and the arts in the city of Ghazni, starting with Mahmud of Ghazna (998-1030).

-Many town centres during this period in the Islamic world did not provide only a single purpose.
-The Citadel itself provided a multitude of services.
-Not only was there a palace for the ruler, but the Citadel contained sprawling markets, suburban homes, administrative/military quarters, and served as a communal gathering place for the general population.
+The Citadel provided a multitude of services.
+Not only was there a palace for the residing Sultan, but the Citadel contained sprawling markets, suburban homes, administrative/military quarters, and served as a communal gathering place for the general population.

 Threats

-The old citadel of Ghazni is in a deteriorating condition.
+Over time, the architecture of the Citadel of Ghazni has become increasingly in disrepair due to damaging natural events such as heavy rain and lack of repair funds from the government.

 Many of the towers and walls of the fortress are crumbling.
 Decades of war and continued political instability in Afghanistan have contributed to the deterioration of the fortress.
 War and lack of funds have hampered restoration efforts.

 In June, 2019 one of the fort's 32 original towers collapsed and was caught on video and posted to social media sparking international calls for the Afghan government and international community to do more to preserve the country's cultural heritage.